Children's Air Ambulance Second Helicopter Appeal

 The Children's Air Ambulance needs a second helicopter to respond to the increasing demand for the service, and work more efficiently across the country.
 The Children's Air Ambulance transfers critically ill babies and children from their local hospitals to specialist paediatric units.

-The Air Ambulance Service
+Charity information: The Air Ambulance Service

 Specialist paediatric care is not available in every hospital in England: 95% of care for critically ill babies & children is delivered by expert teams.
 Every year, around 5,800 babies and children who require emergency care must undergo long road journeys to reach the specialist treatment they need.